 Do you regularly feel low on energy?
 It’s a tough place to be if a fit and healthy body is your goal.
-Being low on energy will make you more likely to reach for foods that probably won’t support your goals.
-Exercise will feel like a slog and you might find your motivation levels dropping.
+Low energy will make you more likely to reach for foods that probably won’t support your goals.
+Exercise will feel like a slog, and your motivation levels might drop.
 If you want to know how to have more energy, then read on.

-Today I’m sharing a simple approach to holistic health and fitness, that will help ensure your bases are covered.
-Put a little consideration and effort into these six areas and you’ll be one step closer to better energy levels.
-Ultimately, I know you want to get out there and enjoy life to it’s fullest.
-Let’s take a look at reclaiming your energy so you can do more of the things you enjoy.
+Today, I’m sharing a simple approach to holistic health and fitness that will help ensure your bases are covered.
+Put a little consideration and effort into these six areas, and you’ll be one step closer to better energy levels.
+Ultimately, I know you want to get out there and enjoy life to its fullest.
+Let’s look at reclaiming your energy to do more things you enjoy.

-Before we get started, I just want to check that you are feeling well?
-If you’ve got a cold or sore throat hanging around then check out this post which has lots of tips for helping you to get well.
+Before we get started, I just want to check that you are feeling well.
+If you’ve got a cold or sore throat, check out this post, which has lots of tips for helping you get well.

 Eat well